 The first question that we would ask you, is the reasons for the proposed incorporation:

-• Are you looking for investors / funding for the business?
+Are investors or funding being sought for the business?

 Once again, there is no “one size fits all” answer and we would tailor our answer to your personal circumstances and there are a number of advantages and indeed disadvantages of running a limited company.